se-edu/se-book/uml/classDiagrams/introduction/introduction/outcomes.md

-* <span id="outcome-classDiagrams-introduction-one">:trophy: Can explain/identify class diagrams :one:</span>
+:trophy: Can explain/identify class diagrams :one: